R4nd0mSys/Medical-Management-System/README.md

 Thats all you need for running this project

-You can install spl-connector typing the following command in cmd or terminal :
+You can install mysql-connector by typing the following command in cmd or terminal :

   ~ pip install mysql-connector
+             or
+  ~ pip3 install mysql-connector